 You may apply for a U visa as a direct victim if you suffered direct or so-called "proximate" harm as the victim of a qualifying criminal activity.
-(For more information on what constitutes a qualifying criminal activity see Nolo’s article, "U Visas for Crime Victims Assisting Law Enforcement: Who Is Eligible.").
+(For more information this requirement, see U Visas for Crime Victims Assisting Law Enforcement: Who Is Eligible).

 A good example of a direct victim would be if you were battered by your spouse and suffered physical and emotional harm as a result.
 You would be considered a direct victim of domestic violence, which is a qualifying criminal activity for U visa purposes.
 Even under this simple definition of "direct victim," the person need not necessarily have been physically harmed.
 Attempts, conspiracy, or solicitation to commit a crime qualify as criminal activities for U visa purposes.

 So, for example, a noncitizen woman could be considered the "victim" of an attempted kidnapping if a man tried to force her into his truck and she suffered serious emotional trauma as a result, but escaped without being physically harmed.
-She could apply for a U Visa as a direct victim because she was the victim of an attempted kidnapping and you suffered harm.
+She could apply for a U Visa as a direct victim because she was the victim of an attempted kidnapping and suffered harm.

-U.S. Citizenship and Immigration Services (USCIS) may also grant U status to bystanders as direct victims if they suffered unusually severe harm as a result of having witnessed the criminal activity.
+USCIS may also grant U status to bystanders as direct victims if they suffered unusually severe harm as a result of having witnessed the criminal activity.